 Asthma can be a real concern, especially for children living near these farms.
 According to the Centers for Disease Control (CDC), children raised in communities near factory farms are more likely to develop asthma or bronchitis.

 Finally, the unsanitary conditions on factory farms, poor quality of animal feed, and overuse of antibiotics in livestock have resulted in diseases that are not always easy to manage.
 Swine Flu and Avian Flu, for example, can be distributed through the air, causing local residents to get sick.

 What You Can Do

-They say once you know truth, it’s your job to spread it.
-So in this case, it is up to you to share this article and educate others about the dangers of animal agriculture air pollution – and to look to solutions.
-The best way to lower the amount of air pollution caused by animal agriculture is to go to the source.
+They say once you know the truth, it’s your job to spread it.
+So, in this case, it is up to you to share this article and educate others about the dangers of animal agriculture air Pollution – and to look for solutions.
+The best way to lower the amount of air Pollution caused by animal agriculture is to go to the source.
 If we all take action to lower our consumption of meat and dairy, we can help lessen the demand for these products and slowly stymie the industry.
 By simply choosing more plant-based foods, you can effectively halve your personal carbon footprint and help mitigate some of the other negative impacts imbued by animal agriculture.

 Easy Ways to Help the Planet: